mhannah3161/Tech_Blog/README.md

 ## Usage

 Clone the repo.
-Ceate a .env and make sure to include session secret.
+Create a .env and make sure to include session secret.
 Navigate to the root folder, run the following commands from the CLI:

 Run Test;